Languages & Cultures of East Asia

 8. Negative questions

-Chinese Answer is based on the literal meaning, rather than the speaker's implication
+Chinese Answer is based on the literal meaning, rather than the speaker's

 Japanese same